PawelOtrebski/atostask/readme.md

 ## Requirements
 1. Java1.8 - the project was written using java1.8.25
 2. Apache maven 3.3.9
-3.(optional) Use an IDE (I used netbeans), which simplifies the whole process
+3. (optional) Use an IDE (I used netbeans), which simplifies the whole process

 ## TODO
 1. Refactor some code, find patterns etc